-Welcome to our guide on setting up ClamAV and Maldetect on Debian Linux.
-We will show you the essential steps in fortifying your system against potential threats.
+Welcome to our guide on ClamAV and Maldetect setup on Debian Linux.
+This guide will show you the essential steps for securing your system against potential threats.

 Introduction

-In this tutorial, we'll provide a detailed walkthrough, empowering you to enhance the security of your Linux OS.
-Strengthen your defense against malware with our step-by-step instructions, ensuring a resilient and protected Linux system.
+In this tutorial, we’ll provide a detailed walkthrough, empowering you to enhance the security of your Linux OS.
+Our step-by-step instructions will strengthen your defense against malware, ensuring a resilient and protected

 Prerequisites